KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 ### technique.attributes

-A dictionary object of `technique.attribute` objects.
+A dictionary object of [`Attribute`](#reference-attribute) objects.
 Each object defines an attribute input with a type and a semantic.

 * **Type**: `object`
 * **Required**: No, default: `{}`